-You do not have to show a photo ID at the polls.
-If you registered to vote for the first time by mail and you did not provide a copy of a current and valid photo ID along with a current utility bill or bank statement, you will need to present these forms of ID when voting in person or absentee.
+If you registered to vote for the first time by mail and did not provide a copy of a current and valid photo ID along with a current utility bill or bank statement, you will need to show some form of ID at the polls.
+Acceptable forms of ID are:

 Polls will be open from 7:00 am to 7:00 pm on Election Day.